Ivan-Demianchuk-Ukraine/REST_API_automation/README.md

 # Hello!

 This repository consists REST API testing framework that I made via 'PyTest' & 'Requests' libraries.
-Here you can find a instruction how to use my code:
+Here you can find a instruction how to execute my code:

 1. Download repository.
 2. Download all required packages (from the setup.py file)